rianmandala/simple-react-todo/README.md

 # simple-react-todo
-this is my first project with react, so what is about, this is just simple todo react you can click here to see this app https://rianmandala.github.io/simple-react-todo/
+this is my first project with react, so what is about, this is just simple todo react. you can click here to see this app https://rianmandala.github.io/simple-react-todo/
 # instruction
 First clone this repository